zhanzhenzhen/futurescript/develop.md

 bin/fus build-release
 ```

-Then write changelog.
-Use `git` command to commit the change and tag the commit as the new version name.
+Use `git` command to commit the change and tag the new version.

 Then publish.